 Jordan is an amazing and welcoming country, and I hope I’ve inspired you to plan a visit to Petra on your own!

-If you’re in the process of planning a trip, I’ve published even more detailed guides for both Petra and Petra by Night on my blog, outlining all the info you’ll need to create your itinerary.
+If you’re planning a trip, I’ve published even more detailed guides for Petra and Petra by Night on my blog, outlining all the info you’ll need to create your itinerary.

 We hope that this article has inspired you to visit Petra and Jordan.
 If you have any questions about the destination or have your own travel tips to share please leave these in the comments below.